message/iata/NO.md

 4. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or
 - a COVID-19 antigen test or PCR test upon arrival.
 5. Passengers could be subject to home or hotel quarantine.
+- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
+The vaccination certificate must have a QR code.
-More details can be found at <a href="https://tinyurl.com/yoqc3omu">https://tinyurl.com/yoqc3omu</a> .
+- more exemptions can be found at <a href="https://tinyurl.com/yoqc3omu">https://tinyurl.com/yoqc3omu</a> .